haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/Measurement_Libs/weigh.rst

 because it has the properties ``Workfree=True``, ``Value=True``, and ``TopLvl=True``.
 But the payload of ``one``, ``Main.one1`` *is not* a CAF because it is not a value and is not work free.

- ..
-    start here tomorrow.
-Show that after 10 constructors we don't optimize into registers anymore, and that single field constructors are heavily optimized and don't allocate because of newtypes

-    start here, again tomorrow.
-Define CAF in the glossary then move on to the examples.

 Examples
 --------